Security

 Authentication

-• SHA-256 hash-only storage — raw tokens are never stored in the database
+• SHA-256 hash-only storage — raw tokens are returned to the client once; only the hash is stored.

 Authorization